About

 Employment

-I have made the leap into contracting as a museum and corporate event planner and project manager.
-After a stint working with Marine Invertebrate and Arachnology Collections, I took a term position with the American Alliance of Museums (AAM) helping to plan their 2023 Annual Meeting in Denver.
-In January of 2023, I formed Copper Creek Partners (CCP) with a friend and colleague who has similar skills working with non-profits and various levels of government.
+I have leaped into contracting as a museum and corporate event planner and project manager.
+After a stint working with Marine Invertebrate and Arachnology Collections, I took a term position with the American Alliance of Museums (AAM), helping to plan their 2023 Annual Meeting in Denver.
+In January of 2023, I co-founded Copper Creek Partners (CCP).
 AAM has again contracted my support for the 2024 Annual Meeting to be held in Baltimore.
-Prior to that, I was the Assistant Manager of Education Collections at the DMNS for 13 years.
+Before that, I was the Assistant Manager of Education Collections at the DMNS for 13 years.

 This willingness to learn led to opportunities to work with development, marketing, education, building operations, and exhibit departments in a variety of projects.
 I have developed emergency preparedness and integrated pest management plans, roles on planning teams for events like Girls & Science and Educator Nights, and represented the museum in media and donor relations; all while maintaining my collections manager duties.